-Likewise it is most vital task in the office.
+Likewise, it is the most vital task in the office.
 It demands efficiency, flexibility and thinking on your feet.
 The office diary can be manual or electronic or, both side by side.
 You may have a manager who prefers the manual system or, it could be he or she does not read his diary but rely on you to update them and organise this part of their work life.
-This is where you need to identify any shortcomings and offer the necessary support in order to generate a united teamwork.
+This is where you need to identify any shortcomings and offer the necessary support in order to generate united teamwork.

 You may be managing the diaries of other managers.
 This does not mean you are overworked but you do need to manage the diaries impartially.
 Also, do not overlook your diary (both office and home).

 The efficiency of the diary means you update it regularly throughout the day.
 These could be meetings with clients, suppliers, other managers, departments and your one-to-one meeting whether this is daily which is ideal.
 You will need also to enter any meeting circulated in the office and the date of the next proposed meeting.
 This was agreed upon at the last meeting.

 You also need to be flexible and be able to compromise.
 A client may need to change a confirmed meeting.
 Would you be quick thinking and flexible in order to offer an alternate date or would think that any appointment in the diary is set in stone and so be inflexible?
 Here is where you need to think quickly in order to appease the client and your manager without either party being inconvenienced.

 A provisional meeting may have been set up but you will need to chase the relevant parties in order to get their commitment to the meeting.
 Here you will be using the diary to remind you of jobs to do so nothing is overlooked.